akil3s79/hellFuzzer/README.md

 - **Offers flexible filtering** to focus on relevant findings
 - **Intelligently highlights critical findings** to reduce analysis time
 - **Integrates smoothly** into my pentesting workflow
+- **Supports professional reporting** with JSON export for tools like Pwndoc

 ## Key Features